v3034/ML2021/README.md

 6. After he paid , The bot will generate the random code on which he can show the code to ride counter as a ticket, With this he can enjoy the ride happily.

+   execution of code video link : https://www.youtube.com/watch?v=QPcyk4hWU-8&feature=youtu.be

+   explanation of our chat bot with code and execution by our team : https://www.youtube.com/watch?v=yQEAnXGPlZE&feature=youtu.be

 reference links are : 1. https://www.youtube.com/watch?v=C6X71gjB9pA  for having an idea that how to design a chat bot model.
                          2. https://www.codesnail.com/simple-password-generator-using-python/    with the help of this i understand how to use random for generations.